adriangvg/PokeSpriteAutoFetcher-for-Sheets/README.md

 # PokeSpriteAutoFetcher for Sheets

 This is modified code from [Aeiiry's googleSheetsPokemonUtilities](https://github.com/Aeiiry/googleSheetsPokemonUtilities/tree/main).
-I've been using a modified version of it for a while and decided to update it because it may be of use for someone else (I also wanted to gain some practice with GitHub).
+I've been using a custom version of it for a while and decided to update it because it may be of use for someone else (I also wanted to gain some practice with GitHub).
 After reading about GitHub I've come to the conclusion that this is not a fork because it's not meant to substitute or improve the original code, it's more like a parallel version for different needs.

 The main difference of my version is that I tried to simplify it and add some options focusing on my actual needs for trade sheets.
 You should probably check both anyways.